How To Smoke Weed Without Paranoia -- A Deep Dive Into The Science

 “A specific terpene can help and it’s alpha-pinene,” Chasen says.
 “Researchers suggest that pinene’s greatest therapeutic value is acting as an antidote to cannabis intoxication.
 Cultivars with high concentrations of alpha-pinene can reduce the likelihood that consumers will experience anxiety and/or brain fog,” she explains.

-Two strains high in alpha-pinene that are typically easy to find in stores include Jack Herer and Strawberry Cough.
+Pinene isn’t the most common terpene to express in the cannabis plant, though it is the most common terpene in the world.
+Two strains naturally high in alpha-pinene that are typically easy to find in stores include Big Smooth and Blue Dream.

 Know That It Won’t Last Forever